niharrp9/Time-Series-Forecasting-Lake-Ontario-Water-Level/README.md

 3. Advanced Models: Explore advanced modeling techniques like LSTM and ensemble methods.
 4. Wind Impact: Consider the impact of wind on temporary changes in water levels.

+# Discussion and Contact

+For discussions, questions, or further information about the project, feel free to contact me at pandanihar1996@gmail.com.